ET-13/myProjects/Conways_Life_Project/readme.txt

 It seems like given our starting parameters, the simulation eventually reaches a still-life, no matter the size of the grid or any other changing value other than the starting parameters

+I think there may be an issue with cell generation though, I'll fix it later.
+This is a WIP for now.